-This Canine Construction by South Korean artist, Gimhongsok is one that anyone would fall in love with, coupled with the enigmatic quality it has.
-This work is the sculpture of a dog remains one of the artist’s most well-known works in recent times.
-The creation involved using garbage bags, balloons, cardboard boxes, all assembled with expensive materials like resin.
+This Canine Construction by South Korean artist Gimhongsok is one that anyone would fall in love with, coupled with the enigmatic quality it has.
+This work is the sculpture of a dog and remains one of the artist’s most well-known works in recent times.
+The creation involved using garbage bags, balloons, and cardboard boxes, all assembled with expensive materials like resin.

 The piece is quite playful, even down to its name.
-It is called the Canine Construction in English but the Korean translation is “a form like a dog”.
+It is called the Canine Construction in English, but the Korean translation is “a form like a dog”.
 This is funny because like a dog is more of an insult or curse.
-Overall, the Canine Construction is one artwork that the audience can see and like at once because of its broad appeal which is due to the fact that it is striking to the eyes and quite open in its interpretation.
+Overall, the Canine Construction is one artwork that the audience can see and like at once because of its broad appeal, which is because it is striking to the eyes and quite open in its interpretation.

 One of [the] issues (…) is translation.
 “Modernization in Korea’s history was a kind of translation of that from Western countries.
 I think even translation can be autonomous and original.